pebakery/pebakery-docs/Commands/Deprecated.md

 ## Deprecated from WinBuilder 082

-These commands not implemented in PEBakery.
+These Winbuilder commands are not implemented in PEBakery.

+### Run - OUT:

+Winbuilder's implementation of the `Run` command allows for passing a parameter _by reference_ using the `OUT:<var>` directive.
+At the time of this writing there are no known projects using this functionality so implementation has been deferred.
+If you feel you need this functionality please open a support ticket.

 ### FileByteExtract